tldr-pages/tldr/pages/linux/shiny-mirrors.md

 `shiny-mirrors status`

-- Generate a mirror list using the default Behaviour:
+- Generate a mirror list using the default behavior:

 `sudo shiny-mirrors refresh`